Mahsa0M/unet-3d-arbitrary-input-size/README.md

                            |           -- label_val  -- files named 'label_nifti[number id].nii.gz'
                            |
-                           -- [secondary input folder] --- ... similar to the 'main modality' folder
+                           -- [secondary input folder] --- ... similar to the 'main modality' folder A dummy_dataset with inputs of different sizes is added.

 * having more than one input is optional.
 The network does not have a limit on the number of input channels it accepts.